Mixed Motives and Geometric Representation Theory in Equal Characteristic: Categories of motives and the six operations

 and

 \end{notation}

-\begin{corollary} Let $\R$ be a cartesian commutative monoïd of $\Sh_\Nis(\Sm / -)^\Sfrak$ equip\-ped with a morphism of monoïds $\T \to \R$, for example, $\R = \K$ or $\R = \T$.
+\begin{corollary} Let $\R$ be as in Setting~\ref{sett}.
 The 2-functor $\H(-, \R)$ is a \emph{triangulated $\Sm$-motivic category} in the sense of \cite[Def.2.4.45]{CD}, and a unitary symmetric monoïdal stable homotopy 2-functor in the sense of \cite[Def.1.4.1,Def.2.3.1]{Ayo07}.
 Consequently, we have all the six operations and properties as described in Theorem~\ref{theo:propertiesofH}.
 See the statement of the theorem for references. \end{corollary}

 \begin{proof} By definition, a triangulated $\Sm$-motivic category is a triangulated $\Sm$-premotivic category which satisfies Homotopy, Stability, Localisation and the Adjoint Property, the latter being: $f_*$ has a right adjoint for every proper morphism $f$.
 We have seen all of this in Propositions~\ref{prop:Hispremotivic}, \ref{prop:homotopy}, \ref{prop:stability}, \ref{prop:localisation}, and \ref{prop:adjointProperty}, respectively.